 Like if we’re setting a savings goal, or even in the gym, setting targets is important in all aspects of life.
 It’s easy to work towards saving or losing a few extra pounds when you see yourself getting close to your target.
 And it’s no different for your credit score.
 A credit score check will not give you any idea of how you should reach your target.
 It’s like knowing you need to lose 5 pounds for health reasons, but not knowing how exactly to get there.

 When choosing a credit score software to sign-up for, look out for a target setting feature.
-Whether you have a target budget you can only spend, or need exactly 50 credit points, having a target score calculator that provides you with recommendations will help your progress and allow you to reach your goal faster.
+Whether you have a target budget you can only spend, or need exactly 50 credit points, having a target score simulator that provides you with recommendations will help your progress and allow you to reach your goal faster.

 It doesn’t help you track errors on your credit report